 13. Is outreach an important part of social media marketing?

 Guest blogging is one of the most widely discussed methods of outreach, but social media can help your outreach efforts significantly, as well.
 Connect with other influencers in your industry via social media, and then build relationships with them through conversations and helping them to promote their content.
 Building a relationship in this way before reaching out to ask for a guest blogging opportunity can boost your chances of success greatly – and when your audience sees that you regularly converse with other experts via social media, they’ll see you as an expert, too!

 14. How can I take control of my brand online through social media marketing?

 Taking “control” of your brand isn’t really possible anymore, thanks to social media.
 Whether you’re in the conversation or not, people will talk about you online, and there’s no way for you to “control” what they say.
-But what you can do is monitor the conversations and join in when you can.
+But what you can do is join in those conversations, and influence them by being a part of them.
 From negative reviews on Yelp to customer complaints on Twitter, the way to influence your audience’s perception of your brand is to participate in the conversations, and steer them in a direction you’re happy with.

 15. Should each department in my company have its own social media initiatives?

 A company’s social media activities don’t have to all come from the same place – but they do need to be coordinated, and that can be hard to do when each department is doing their own thing.
-Sending differing messages causes more confusion to customers than anything else – consistency is key, strategy is key.
+Sending differing messages causes more confusion to customers than anything else – consistency is key.

 16. What type of social media content converts best?